sistemagmbh/eoudat/README.md

 	- Paramiko
 	- Cryptography

-For Windows users, the *win_install_script/eoudat_pip.bat* script allows installing the needed dependencies; please refer to the installation instructions (EOUDAT_installation_instructions.pdf) for detailed configurations
+For Windows users, the *win_install_script/eoudat_pip.bat* script allows installing the needed dependencies; please refer to the installation instructions (EOUDAT_installation_instructions.pdf) for detailed configurations.

 ## USAGE:

-The following command like shall be provided:
+The tool has to be launched from the command line using the following command:

     python <installationPath>/eoudat.py [-h] [-u username] [-p password] [url][-l list_of_URLs] [-s] [-r] [-q daily quota][-c parallel_downloads] [--clean] [-d proxy] [-x 	sci_hub]